 Scott – Cool.
-Adam, how do you feel about the song?
+Alex, how do you feel about the song?
 I must admit to be totally in love with it myself.

 Alex – I really like it, there are plenty of songs about depression but most are slower and more deliberate.
 I hoped Paul would get across the…I guess defiance would be the word, against depression.
 I think he captured it excellently.
 I say that as I had to capture that feeling to pull myself out of a hole.